 - In the Macro on the Foundations of Problem Solving you might partner with a pediatrician at University Hospital to understand the effects of air pollution on adolescents.
 By developing solutions to bring awareness to the problem in Cleveland, you’d learn not only about sustainability practices, but you’d also discover how the environmental crisis has its roots in racism and socio-economic disparity.

-Our campus includes three century-old homes that have been converted into classroom buildings.
+Our campus includes four century-old homes that have been converted into classroom buildings.
 With artful architectural details and historic charm, it’ll become your home away from home.

 Classrooms are of varying sizes which suits the different kinds of learning experiences in Macros, Micros, and Wayfinding.
 We also have a science lab, a makerspace, a full service kitchen and a dining hall, and a campus green.